tsabat/sno_stake_golang/README.md

 # how to install?

 this is golang, motherfucker!
 It is cross-compiled!
-The base of this project has three files.
+Choose your arch from `builds/*` and you're gtg.
+The following builds are available.

 ```
-stake-darwin-386
+darwin-amd64/stake
-stake-linux-386
+linux-amd64/stake
-stake-linux-arm
+linux-arm/stake
 ```

 Pick your executable and run it.